SaintAllary/UIGram/README.md

 -Information must reload all the time</br>
 -In admin panel you can move messages (in time) and they must move be moved in UI too</br>
 -Information must load by parts (not all messages from all chats when you open)</br>
+-Absolutly same adaptive as in telegram
+-Perfect pixel

 #C# #WPF #XAML #Mateterial Design
 .NET 4.8 > </br>